Plugin Management¶

 Info

-These commands require root permissions as the install and install-dependencies plugin triggers may utilize commands such as apt-get.
-For non-core plugins, please inspect those plugins before running the following command as root user.
+.
+For non-core plugins, please inspect those plugins before running the following command as root

-Listing Plugins
+Listing Plugins¶

-Installed plugins can be listed via the plugin:list command:
+Installed plugins can be listed via the plugin:list

 plugn: dev